-Therefore, the remuneration provisions of the BWG shall ensure that credit institutions adopt remuneration policies and practices that encourage their employees to act in a sustainable and long-term manner and align their personal objectives with the long-term interests of the credit institution.
+The remuneration provisions of the BWG shall ensure that credit institutions adopt remuneration policies and practices that encourage their employees to act in a sustainable and long-term manner and align their personal objectives with the long-term interests of the credit institution.

-Pursuant to sec 39 para 2 BWG, credit institutions and groups of credit institutions need to have administrative, accounting and control procedures for the identification, assessment, management and monitoring of banking business and banking operational risks, as well as risks arising from remuneration policies and practices that are appropriate to the nature, scale and complexity of the banking business conducted.
+Pursuant to sec 39 para 2 BWG, credit institutions and groups of credit institutions need to have administrative, accounting and control procedures for the identification, assessment, management and monitoring of banking business and banking operational risks, as well as their remuneration policies and practices, that are appropriate to the nature, scale and complexity of the banking business conducted.

-12. Has your jurisdiction implemented the Basel III framework with respect to regulatory capital?
+13. Has your jurisdiction implemented the Basel III framework with respect to regulatory capital?
 Are there any major deviations, e.g., with respect to certain categories of banks?

-The EU implemented the Basel III framework via CRR and CRD IV, which contain a number of discretions for Member States.
+The EU implemented the Basel III framework with respect to regulatory capital via CRR and CRD IV.
 The CRR is directly applicable in Austria, and CRD IV was implemented in Austria through an amendment to the BWG in 2013.
-With the EU banking package, further key elements of the Basel III framework were introduced at the European level by amendments to, inter alia, the CRR ("CRR II") and CRD IV ("CRD V").
-The EU banking package was published in the Official Journal of the European Union on 7 June 2019.
-While the CRD V must be implemented in national law by the end of December 2020, the CRR will apply beginning in June 2020.
+With the EU banking package, further key elements of the Basel III framework were introduced at the European level by amendments to, inter alia, the CRR by Regulation 2019/876/EU ("CRR II") and CRD IV by CRD V. The EU banking package entered into force on 27 June 2019.

+CRD V was implemented into national law in May 2021, and CRR II applies beginning on 28 June 2021.
 For example, additional capital buffers with regard to Global Systemically Important Institutions (G-SII) and Other Systemically Important Institutions (O-SII) may be prescribed.

-13. Are there any requirements with respect to the leverage ratio?
+14. Are there any requirements with respect to the leverage ratio?

 Since 2015 all institutions are required to disclose their leverage ratio and its components.
 In order to avoid excessive indebtedness of the institutions on the one hand (as a consequence of the financial crisis 2007), and in order to compensate for potential deficiencies in the internal risk models on the other, banks are required to report the leverage ratio to the supervisory authorities as part of their reporting obligations.
 Supervisors will track the new ratio in order to analyse its impact more closely and to complete possible adjustments.
-Recently CRR II implementing a binding leverage ratio requirement of 3% of Tier 1 capital has been published in the Official Journal of the European Union ("OJ") and will come into effect as of June 2020.
+CRR II has implemented a binding leverage ratio requirement of 3% of Tier 1 capital, which came into effect on 28 June 2021.

-14. What liquidity requirements apply?
+15. What liquidity requirements apply?
 Has your jurisdiction implemented the Basel III liquidity requirements, including regarding LCR and NSFR?

-The CRR (CRR II) requires entities to hold enough liquid assets to deal with any possible imbalance between liquidity inflows and outflows under gravely stressed conditions during a period of 30 days (Liquidity Coverage Ratio, "LCR") and to ensure their ongoing ability to meet short term obligations.
-The LCR as a short-term liquidity business ratio was fully introduced in 2018; amendments made by the CRR II are applicable as of June 2020.
-The new rules impose a binding leverage ratio requiring institutions to maintain Tier 1 capital of at least 3% of their non-risk-weighted assets.
-An additional leverage ratio buffer will apply to G-SIIs.
-In addition the European Commission proposed that credit institutions shall also have to ensure that their long term obligations will adequately be met with a diversity of stable funding instruments under both normal and stressed conditions (Net-Stable-Funding Ratio -

-"NSFR" as a long-term liquidity business ratio).
+The CRR as amended by CRR II requires entities to hold enough liquid assets to deal with any possible imbalance between liquidity inflows and outflows under gravely stressed conditions during a period of 30 days (Liquidity Coverage Ratio, "LCR") and to ensure their ongoing ability to meet short term obligations.
+The LCR as a short-term liquidity business ratio was fully introduced in 2018; amendments made by the CRR II are applicable beginning on 28 June 2021.
+CRR II imposes a binding leverage ratio requiring institutions to maintain Tier 1 capital of at least 3% of their non-risk-weighted assets.
+An additional leverage ratio buffer applies to G-SIIs.
+Credit institutions also have to ensure that their long term obligations will adequately be met with a diversity of stable funding instruments under both normal and stressed conditions (Net-Stable-Funding Ratio - "NSFR" as a long-term liquidity business ratio).